TheArturthur/CoppermindScraper/Cosmere/Oathgate.md

 ## Functionality
 Oathgates are [[Fabrial\|fabrials]] that manipulate the [[Surge\|Surge]] of [[Transportation\|Transportation]].
 Together, they form a network of gateways with [[Urithiru\|Urithiru]] at its center, allowing for near-instantaneous travel between all corners of the world, and letting people unable to fly access to the tower-city itself.
 They can only be operated by someone wielding a living [[Shardblade\|Shardblade]], such as a [[Knight Radiant\|Knight Radiant]], or with an [[Honorblade\|Honorblade]].
 They require [[Stormlight\|Stormlight]] to work, although they can be made to use [[Voidlight\|Voidlight]] through methods known to [[Odium\|Odium's]] forces.
 Transportation of more than one person requires more Stormlight than what the Oathgate can normally hold in its ten [[Gemstone\|gemstone]] lanterns.
 The amount of Stormlight needed also depends on the Radiant, as those of higher oaths require less to activate the fabrial.
 A Radiant can use their Shardblade to travel to the Cognitive Realm instead of another Oathgate.
+Oathgates function by sending a group or individual between Oathgates through the [[Spiritual Realm\|Spiritual Realm]].

 ### Structure and Operation
  by  Isaac Stewart  The Oathgate platform (purple) can be seen in the bottom left of the city, with a control chamber (yellow) rising from its center.